d-hoffi/RaspiBolt/c-lightning.md

 Now that c-lightning is installed, we need to configure it to work with Bitcoin Core and run automatically on startup.

 * As "admin" user, move the "/home/cl/lightning" directory into "/data/".
-  This created a new directory called "/data/lightning".
+  This creates a new directory called "/data/lightning".
   Set the "cl" user as owner of this directory

   ```sh